KrisChe8/event_board/event_board/README.md

 - Browse corporate and foreign events.
 - View detailed event cards by clicking on the event title.
-- Add events to their Google Calendar with a single click.
+- Add events to their Google Calendar with a single click (for free or external events, or after purchasing tickets for paid corporate events).
 - **Purchase tickets** for paid events using credit/debit cards via Stripe integration.
 - Sort events by last added, event date, or event name.
 - Track events they've signed up for, with the option to hide past events or show attended ones.